Christoffer-M/PGP-Decryption-Extension/README.md

 ﻿# PGP-Decryption-Extension

-This is a Chromium Extension made for the EuroSec Conference as a proof of concept.
+This is a Chromium Extension made for the EuroSec Conference as a prototype and proof of concept.

 To run this extension do the following: